solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

-The new protocol tries to make all restarting validators get the same data blocks and the same set of last votes among them, then they will almost certainly make the same decision and proceed.
+The new protocol tries to make all restarting validators get the same data blocks and the same set of last votes among them, then they will almost certainly make the same decision on the canonical fork and proceed.

 The steps roughly look like this:

-1. Everyone freezes, no new blocks, no new votes, and no Turbine
+1. The validator boots into the silent repair phase, it will not make new blocks or change its votes.
+The validator propagates its local voted fork to all other validators in restart.

-2. Make all blocks which can potentially have been optimistically confirmed before the freeze propagate to everyone
+2. While counting local vote information from all others in restart, the validator repairs all blocks which could potentially have been optimistically confirmed.

-3. Make restart participants' last vote prior to the freeze propagate to everyone
+3. After repair is complete, the validator counts votes on each fork and sends out local heaviest fork.

-4. Now see if enough nodes can agree on one block (same slot and hash) to restart from
+4. Each validator counts if enough nodes can agree on one block (same slot and hash) to restart from:

    1. If yes, proceed and restart